kognifai/Galore/SDK-documentation/Installation.md

  ![](.%20Images/MicrosoftTeams-image.png)

 You can now safely close the console and restart Windows.
-After restart, run the following command to continue the installation of core services:
+After restart, run the following command to continue the core services installation:
 ```
 choco install galorecoreservices
 ```

-After the Docker installation, the following three system resources are updated for which you need to restart your system.
+Following are the three system resources which get updated as a result of the Docker installation.
+You must restart your system after the Docker installation.

-1. Windows Registry - Docker uses the Windows registry to track the installed software location for its internal use.
+1. Windows Registry - Docker uses the Windows registry to track the location of the installed software.
+THis is for its internal use.
 2. User groups - Docker needs access to windows file system for storing data files.
 Docker creates a user group for that purpose and adds a current user to it.
 Docker internally uses this user group for various user related information.
 3. Environment variable - It is used for other tools (e.g. cmd.exe and powershell.exe) to find path of the Docker related executables.

 ### Post-Installation
-Galore core service is installed as a windows service and it starts automatically.
+Galore core service is installed as a windows service and it automatically starts after installation.

 To start a Galore API
 - Open a new command prompt and type “galoreapi” command and press **Enter**.